jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 The next decade was much tougher on me.

-I ran a one-person LLC, which I'm glad I did because it taught me about sales, product, and the power of the MVP (minimum viable product), but it ultimately turned out to be a sort of failed experiment.
+I ran a one-person LLC, which taught me about sales, business administration, and the power of the MVP (minimum viable product), but it ultimately turned out to be a sort of failed experiment.
 Data and DevOps came next, and my eyes opened to how some problems in security could be solved with platform engineering.

  _After a friendly shove forward from COVID_, I now get to work on AppSec problems full-time.
 Not quite sure how I pulled that off.